PrimeDAO/monorepo/packages/contracts/README.md

 `/contracts/` is organized as follows:
 - `/contracts/incentives/` contains the `StakingRewards` contract for the [PrimeDAO liquidity mining](https://github.com/PrimeDAO/liquidity-mining) scheme.
 This is a fork of the [StakingRewards](https://github.com/Synthetixio/synthetix/blob/develop/contracts/StakingRewards.sol) contract developed by [Synthetix](https://github.com/Synthetixio/synthetix) with few adjustments made to best suit PrimeDAO's needs.
 - `/contracts/schemes/` contains the `BalancerProxy` contract, the Configurable Rights Pool proxy for the Prime [Balancer Pool](https://pools.balancer.exchange/#/pool/0xdd0b69d938c6e98bf8f16f04c4913a0c07e0bb6e/).
-This is a heavily modified fork of the ConfigurableRightsPool contract developed by Balancer Labs, adjusted so that ownership and control of the Balancer Pool can be passed to PrimeDAO at the end of the PrimeDAO incentives phase.
+This is a heavily modified fork of the [ConfigurableRightsPool](https://github.com/balancer-labs/configurable-rights-pool/blob/master/contracts/ConfigurableRightsPool.sol) contract developed by [Balancer Labs](https://github.com/balancer-labs/configurable-rights-pool), adjusted so that ownership and control of the Balancer Pool can be passed to PrimeDAO at the end of the PrimeDAO [Incubation stage](https://docs.primedao.io/primedao/roadmap#incubation).
 - `/contracts/utils/` contains interfaces for the ConfigurableRightsPool and BPool contracts.
 - `/contracts/vesting/` contains contracts for the [token vesting scheme](https://docs.primedao.io/primedao/tokenomics/roles-and-rewards/vesting-contract-guide).
-- `/contracts/PrimeToken.sol` is PrimeDAO's native token, [PRIME](https://etherscan.io/address/0xE59064a8185Ed1Fca1D17999621eFedfab4425c9).
+- `/contracts/PrimeToken.sol` is PrimeDAO's native utility and reward token, [PRIME](https://etherscan.io/address/0xE59064a8185Ed1Fca1D17999621eFedfab4425c9).
+You can read more about Prime's tokenomics [here](https://docs.primedao.io/primedao/tokenomics).

 ## Development